Kreyren/Discord_FF/README.md

 ## Disclaimer
 This server is based on controlled anarchy concept you are joining it on your own risk and on your own free will.

-Moderators and owners of this server are NOT responsible for it's users actions nor content provided on the server.
+Moderators and owners of this server are NOT responsible for it's users actions and NOT responsible for the content provided on the server.

 ## Ethical codex
 This server has no rules, but we expect from all users to respect ethics below.